 The Humanitarian Demining industry has discussed this a few times and (despite heavy sales pitches by Canadian and UK blast boot vendors), the boots have been rejected for two main reasons.

-1) In general, field people agree that there is something wrong with the idea that a deminer who has cleared the ground needs to wear foot protection in order to walk on it.
-If he is working properly, the ground should be cleared before his foot falls there.
-If he believes it may not be, he should clear it, not try to protect against the consequences – because the civilian who uses the land tomorrow will not have any chance of protecting against “the consequences”.
+1) In general, field people agree that there is something wrong with the idea that a deminer who has searched and cleared the ground needs to wear foot protection in order to walk on it.
+If he is working properly, any hazards should be cleared before his foot falls there.
+If he believes it may not be, he should search and clear it, not try to protect against the consequences – because the civilian who uses the land tomorrow will not have any chance of protecting against “the consequences”.
 Exceptions to this argument may occur during survey and CASEVAC, when weight spreading “snow-shoe” protection has occasionally been tried.
 These are little used, probably because they often make the wearer slow and unstable on rough or overgrown land.

 Anyone wearing inflatable "boots" needs to walk like a duck over smooth ground without significant undergrowth and is deliberately leaving mines behind - so is definitely not engaged in Humanitarian Demining.
 They were designed for rapid minefield breeching in combat and that is their only regular use.

 A WELCO blast boot after the wearer stepped on a PMA-3 (35g Tetryl) in Bosnia.
 The wearer lost his foot.
-DDASaccident.pdf
+DDASaccident

-“...organisations may consider providing blast proof boots for the protection of feet and lower limbs where there is a significant risk that cannot be reduced by SOPs [Standard Operating Procedures] alone, provided that the blast boots being considered are proven to be effective in reducing that risk….
-The effectiveness and operational benefits of mine boots is still a contentious issue… only one independent trial (U.S. State Department sponsored) has been conducted, which identified that … the benefits are unproven.
+“...organisations may consider providing blast resistant boots for the protection of feet and lower limbs where there is a significant risk that cannot be reduced by SOPs [Standard Operating Procedures] alone.
+However, the blast boots being considered should be proven to be effective in reducing the risk….
+The effectiveness and operational benefits of mine boots is still a contentious issue… the benefits are unproven.
 There is currently a danger that they offer “false security.”

 All that sounds conclusive, BUT....

-Now (August 2006) I have just checked the new accident data to see whether there is additional evidence of blast boot effectiveness… and I find that THERE IS now some positive evidence of efficacy – with mines containing the smallest amounts of High Explosive.
+I have checked the new accident data to see whether there is any evidence of blast boot effectiveness… and I find that THERE IS now some positive evidence of efficacy – with mines containing the smallest amounts of High Explosive.